Monroe, Louisiana Child Support Lawyer

 In most cases, child support ends when a child reaches the age of 18.
 That said, certain circumstances may warrant an extension of child support, including if the child is a full-time college student, hasn’t reached the age of 19, and is dependent upon either parent.
 Additionally, in some cases, if a child has special needs, it may warrant an extended child support arrangement.

-Contact a Monroe Child Support Lawyer
+Speak With a Trusted Monroe Child Support Lawyer Today

 Whether you are the parent paying child support or the parent receiving child support, it is in your best interests to retain the services of an experienced attorney who can help ensure that your child’s well-being is protected.
 Contact Breithaupt, DuBos & Wolleson today.